-3. Securely wipe the infected devices and reinstall the operating system from gold build.
-In case of an incident you need investigating into, get professional help from third party security providers.
+3. Securely wipe the infected devices and reinstall the operating system from the gold build.
+In case of an incident you need investigating, get professional help from third-party security providers.

-4. Double check that the underlying system is clean before restoring backup.
+4. Double check that the underlying system is clean before restoring a backup.

-5. Now connect these devices to network to download, install and update the software installed.
+5. Now connect these devices to the network to download, install and update the software installed.